 At the November 2000 Plenary Assembly, the United States Conference of Catholic Bishops (USCCB) approved a "Resolution on Diocesan Financial Reporting."
 Affirming the episcopal conference's longstanding commitment to promote financial accountability in the pastoral governance of the diocesan bishop, the resolution encouraged the adoption of a voluntary financial reporting system as a means of offering further evidence of the diocese's compliance with the prescriptions of canon law pertaining to fiscal administration.
-The resolution was subsequently renewed by the USCCB in November 2004 and again in November 2006.
+Since its original passage, the resolution has been renewed by the USCCB approximately every five years.

 "As the one who presides over the particular Church, it falls to the Bishop to organize the administration of ecclesiastical goods" entrusted to his care (Directory for the Pastoral Ministry of Bishops